Astoria Park: Works Progress Administration renovations

 In 1934, mayor Fiorello H. La Guardia nominated Robert Moses to become commissioner of a unified New York City Department of Parks and Recreation.
 At the time, the United States was experiencing the Great Depression; immediately after La Guardia won the 1933 election, Moses began to write "a plan for putting 80,000 men to work on 1,700 relief projects".
 By the time he was in office, several hundred such projects were underway across the city.

 Moses was especially interested in creating new pools and other bathing facilities, such as those in Jacob Riis Park, Jones Beach, and Orchard Beach.
 He devised a list of 23 pools around the city, including one at Astoria Park.
 The pools would be built using funds from the Works Progress Administration (WPA), a federal agency created as part of the New Deal to combat the Depression's negative effects.
 Eleven of these pools were to be designed concurrently and open in 1936.
-Moses, along with architects Aymar Embury II and Gilmore David Clarke, created a common design for these proposed aquatic centers.
+Moses, along with the architects Aymar Embury II and Gilmore David Clarke, created a common design for these proposed aquatic centers.
 Each location was to have distinct pools for diving, swimming, and wading; bleachers and viewing areas; and bathhouses with locker rooms that could be used as gymnasiums.
-The pools were to have several common features, such as a minimum 55 yd length, underwater lighting, heating, filtration, and low-cost construction materials.
-To fit the requirement for cheap materials, each building would be built using elements of the Streamline Moderne and Classical architectural styles.
+The pools were to have several common features, such as a minimum 55 yd length, underwater lighting, heating, and filtration, all constructed using inexpensive materials.
+To fit the requirement for efficiency and low-cost construction, each building would be built using elements of the Streamline Moderne and Classical architectural styles.
 The buildings would also be near "comfort stations", additional playgrounds, and spruced-up landscapes.

 Construction for some of the 11 pools began in October 1934.
 The excavation plan for a large pool complex at Astoria Park was issued that December, to replace the existing wading pool.
 Moses was also planning a "model playground" at Astoria Park, one of five around the city.
 The complex was initially supposed to be completed by mid-1935, but this was delayed due to a temporary work stoppage.
 Plans for the bathhouse, landscape, bleachers, and filter house were completed by the end of 1935.
 John Hatton was responsible for the pool complex's primary design, while Gregory Kiely designed some minor details.
 The war memorial was moved to make way for the pool.
 By mid-1936, ten of the eleven WPA-funded pools were completed and were being opened at a rate of one per week.
 The Astoria Pool was the third pool to open; at a ceremony on July 2, 1936, WPA administrator Harry Hopkins called the pool "the finest in the world".
 The Triborough Bridge opened one week afterward on July 11, adding 4.5 acre to the park's site.
 A 384-space parking lot opened under the bridge in July 1937, alleviating congestion at the pool.